megamos/spice_victims/README.md

 Do not modify the annotations added as comments at the top of models, factories etc.
 They should update automatically when you run rake db:migrate.

+There is no overt user controller, so any changes to strong parameters for users have to be made in /config/initializers/devise_permitted_parameters.rb.